Internship Training Manual

 S. Indiana Statewide University Counseling Center Training Opportunities

-Interns meet with the Directors of Training and doctoral psychology interns from other in-state APA accredited university counseling center internship sites: Butler University, Purdue University, Ball State University, the University of Notre Dame, and IUPUI.
+Interns meet with the Directors of Training and doctoral psychology interns from other in-state APA accredited university counseling center internship sites, which has historically included Butler University, Purdue University, Ball State University, the University of Notre Dame, and IU Indianapolis.
 These meetings occur up to five times a year and focus on various topics relevant to university counseling centers.
 At the end of the year there is an overnight retreat to process the internship experience.

 T. Required Internship Hours